giucal/scripts/README.markdown

     % make install                        # to ~/.local/bin
     % PREFIX=${YOUR_PREFIX} make install  # to ${YOUR_PREFIX}

-To install some of them, DIY:
+To install some of them:

     % install ${SCRIPT_NAME}.sh ${YOUR_PREFIX}/${SCRIPT_NAME}